Refresh, cleanse, and heal with this natural, homemade mouthwash that is alcohol-free, inexpensive, and super easy to make yourself!

 Baking soda

-Baking soda has a pH of around 9.
+With a pH of around 9, baking soda is alkaline.
 Adding it to your homemade mouthwash can help alkalize the mouth, making it a less hospitable place for bacteria that cause cavities and gingivitis.
 It can also help balance your oral pH after having ingested acidic foods that can be damaging to your teeth.

-Using salt and baking soda together in a rinse isn’t new.
-The National Cancer Institute recommends using a rinse of water, baking soda and salt as a way to help reduce mouth pain and some of the oral side effects of chemotherapy.
+Combining salt and baking soda when rinsing is not a new idea.
+The National Cancer Institute recommends using a rinse of water, baking soda, and salt to help reduce some of the oral side effects of chemotherapy (like mouth pain).
 It’s a natural, gentle, healing combination that is great for a variety of issues.

 Xylitol

-Xylitol is a sweetener that won’t damage your teeth and may actually help keep cavities away.
-I’m primarily adding it to help make the mouthwash more appealing.
+A sweetener that won’t damage your teeth, xylitol may even help prevent cavities.
+My main reason for adding it is to make the mouthwash more palatable by giving it a sweet flavor.
 It’s a totally optional ingredient, though, so if you are opposed to using it, don’t add it!

 Mineral drops

-Adding mineral drops, like Concentrace Trace Mineral Drops or Purium’s Ionic Elements, is also optional.
-I add them to help surround the teeth with beneficial minerals.
-I figure they may help in remineralizing any areas that may have been demineralized by the acid-forming bacteria in dental plaque.
+Adding mineral drops, like Concentrace Trace Mineral Drops is also optional.
+I include these to surround the teeth with helpful minerals that can potentially contribute to the remineralization process of any areas that may have been demineralized by the harmful bacteria present in dental plaque.

 These same mineral drops make a great addition to your homemade toothpaste, tooth powder, or even your drinking water.
 So, they’re great to have on hand for other purposes.